dbsloan/msc_tree_resampling/README.md

    Path and filename for the Rscript application installed on local machine
-     [required if --method=star or --method=njst and not already in PATH]
+     [required if --method=star or --method=njst and is not already in PATH]

    	     --Rscript      - default: Rscript